Links on Android Authority may earn us a commission. Learn more.

 LG's Quad DAC: Everything you need to know

-The Quad DAC adds a lot of advantages and puts LG flagship phones on par with many audiophile-specific devices.
+The Quad DAC added a lot of advantages and put LG flagship phones on par with many audiophile-specific devices.
 However, there is a lot of misunderstanding about this tech.
 LG has historically not given out a ton of information about Quad DACs and that’s a problem we can help fix.
 Here is everything you need to know about the LG Quad DAC.

 Read more about LG:

 - LG Dual Screen case: Everything you need to know!

 - LG V60 review: LG’s best effort in years is worth a look

 What is a DAC and what is an amp (and SNR)?

 Basically, the DAC makes sound happen on electronics.